tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

 type: post
 date: 2011-04-26T10:28:00+00:00
 ID: 1141
 excerpt: A filegroup is a logical structure to group objects in a database.
-Don’t confuse filegroups with actual files (.mdf, .ddf, .ldf, etc.).
+Don't confuse filegroups with actual files (.mdf, .ddf, .ldf, etc.).
 You can have multiple filegroups per database.
 url: /index.php/datamgmt/dbadmin/sql-server-filegroups-the-what/
 views:
   - 44773